learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 browser, so start familiarizing yourself with it now.

 The `Ctrl+Shift+J` / `Cmd+Opt+J` command should open up straight into the console.
-If, for whatever reason, it doesn't, you can always click on `Console` in the dropdown (when the dev tools are collapsed) or in the list of tabs:
+If for whatever reason, it doesn't, you can always click on `Console` in the dropdown (when the dev tools are collapsed) or in the list of tabs:

 <picture>